Table of Contents

-I (John Wade aka ‘Ask The Dog Guy’) have been training companion puppies and dogs on a full-time basis.
-Also, I have worked handling and training dogs in the television and movie entertainment industries.
+I (John Wade aka ‘Ask The Dog Guy’) have been training companion puppies and dogs on a full-time basis for over 30 years.
+I have also worked handling and training dogs in the television and movie entertainment industries.
 I have participated in the education of many veterinarians and registered veterinary technician students and graduates.
 I have and continue to provide seminars and lectures for various associations on topics related to companion dog training and behavior problems.
-I have written many books and articles on a variety of companion dog and breed specific issues.
+I have written many books and articles on a variety of companion dog and breed-specific issues.
 I also provide seminars for various corporations and member associations regarding employee safety around dogs.

-I’ve been writing for many years.
-I had North America’s most widely syndicated and longest running pet behavior column (some of those columns are found on this site), written for several publications, and have quite a few eBooks on a variety of canine behavior topics.
+I’ve been writing articles and books for many years.
+I had North America’s most widely syndicated and longest-running pet behavior column (some of those columns are found on this site), written for several publications, and have quite a few eBooks on a variety of canine behavior topics.
 You can visit my eBook collection by Clicking Here.

 Years ago I found that many clients were perfectly capable of teaching their dogs, but things had progressed down the wrong road long enough that they struggled from a practical perspective with their dog’s physicality.
 Because their dog was or thought it was stronger, the dog had decided to listen no longer.